-What You Receive With An Appraisal: An in-depth document of valuation for insurance, donation, tax, and other legal purposes
+At the end of the Appraisal Process, you’ll receive an in-depth document of valuation for insurance, donation, tax, and other legal purposes

 THE APPRAISAL PROCESS:

 - Letter of Agreement: This is a document that describes the detailed work process, specifically tuned to your needs.
 It lists all the steps we will take for your project and my estimate and time of cost for full transparency.